1 Introduction topenlarge

 Several different techniques of anterior arch fixation are available.
 Clear indications for one over the other are rarely present.

 If a satisfactory reduction of the pubic ramus cannot be obtained closed, open reduction is indicated either with an anterior approach to the symphysis (medial fractures) or a modified Stoppa approach (lateral fractures, or posterior plating).
 With open reduction, fixation can be performed with either a pubic ramus IM screw or plate.

 If an external fixator is used for reduction, it is often sufficient for stabilization while a well aligned ramus fracture heals.
 This may be preferred to avoid an extensive exposure when a complex comminuted ramus fracture is present yet satisfactory aligned.

-The Pubic symphysis plating is indicated for symphyseal disruption and/or pubic body fractures.
+The pubic symphysis plating is indicated for symphyseal disruption and/or pubic body fractures.
 For this procedure the anterior approach to the symphysis may be used.

 Posterior fixation may be advisable for one or both of the posterior arch injuries.